 We had two Rottweiler’s that herded extremely well.
 Their herding ability was natural, as I never intended to train them to move stock.
 They just took to it like a duck to water.– Martin Koops (Working Dog Forum)

 The new Rottweiler breed became the herding dog in Rottweil.
-They would drive pasture to the market, a task that earned them the name Rottweiler Metzgerhund, which essentially meant “Rottweiler butcher’s dog.”
+They would drive pasture to the market, a task that earned them the name Rottweiler Metzgerhund, which meant “Rottweiler butcher’s dog.”

 In addition to their herding duties, Rottweilers would also pull carts loaded with butchered meat to the Rottweil markets.
-Their size and strength made them ideal cart-pulling animals, and the people of Rottweil took full advantage of that.
+Their size and strength made them ideal cart-pulling dogs, and the people of Rottweil took full advantage of that.

 Even today, your Rottie may have the instincts to pull – similar to that of a Siberian Husky pulling on a sled.
 After all, carting is a large part of the breed’s history.
 If you want to try this out, there are carting competitions for Rottweilers.

 The participants claim that Rottweilers will pull everything.
-From DIY wooden or PVC carts to professionally-made carriages, Rotties instinctively start pulling.
+From DIY wooden carts to professionally-made carriages, Rotties instinctively start pulling.
 It’s worth noting that your dog should be an adult with a good grasp on training first.

 Rottweilers maintained their cart-pulling jobs until railroad cattle cars or donkeys replaced them in the 1800s.
 Once they were no longer needed for these duties, they transitioned to other tasks, including offering full-time protection.